maykinmedia/objects-api/docs/admin/index.rst

 Admin interface
 ===============

-Open Objecten has an admin interface that allows you to configure the API and to manage objects and related object types.
+Open Object has an admin interface that allows you to configure the API and to manage objects and related object types.

 Below, you can find tutorials how to use the admin interface to manage the API.